Last Update: May 16, 2025

 Subscription vs. Non-subscription Content

 Shopping by treadmill price only accounts for the upfront cost.
-Some brands, like Echelon, require a subscription purchase at the time of buying the machine.
-Others, like NordicTrack and ProForm, give you a month free trial of their content.
+Some brands, like Echelon, require a subscription to purchase the machine.
+Others give you a free trial of their content.
 Treadmills will also vary in how many free features they allow.
 Most operate on the “freemium” model, offering restricted features without an active subscription.
-Others are truly premium machines like Echelon.

 Sole and Horizon are two examples of treadmill brands that make subscriptions optional.
 They pair well with paid subscriptions but have plenty of onboard features that do not require them.
 They are good brands for walkers and runners who wish to go without a monthly fee.